cmantuano/askdata-docs/docs/how-to-create-a-data-card.md

 6. Click **Save** to finish

 Once Query is created we can customize it by using different components available on the left-side menu.
-Drag & Drop **“Component”** you need, work on Component properties and click **“Save”** to proceed.
+Drag & Drop **Component** you need, work on Component properties and click **Save** to proceed.

 See below how it easy to add Table or Chart: